vendi-advertising/vendi-starter-theme/README.md

  * `cd THEMENEAMEHERE`
  * `composer install`
  * `composer up`
+ * run `rm -rf ./.git/` from the theme directory
+ * make a new GIT repository `https://github.com/organizations/vendi-advertising/repositories/new`

 ## Required Plugins
 This theme assumes that you have certain plugins installed